Starmer: G7 will discuss Russia sanctions if Putin holds out on ceasefire talks

 Sir Keir faces a busy week of diplomacy with spiralling conflict in the Middle East and the war in Ukraine top of the agenda in the talks between leaders from Canada, the US, France, Italy, Japan, Germany and Britain.

 It comes as the Foreign Office advised against all travel to Israel following further retaliatory attacks by Iran.
-Downing Street has not ruled out moving to evacuate UK nationals from the country if the situation deteriorates further.
+Downing Street has not ruled out moving to evacuate UK nationals from the country if the situation deteriorates.

+In his first bilateral meeting at the summit, the Prime Minister and his Italian counterpart Giorgia Meloni reiterated their “enduring support” for Kyiv.

+“(They agreed) that it is a topic of our common security that they looked forward to discussing in the next two days,” a Downing Street readout said, describing the conference as coming at a “vitally important moment for the world”.

-Sir Keir is also likely to have bilateral meetings with Donald Trump as well as Emmanuel Macron, with whom he has been making plans for a so-called “coalition of the willing” to send peacekeeping forces to Kyiv.
+Sir Keir is also likely to have talks with Donald Trump as well as Emmanuel Macron, with whom he has been making plans for a so-called “coalition of the willing” to send peacekeeping forces to Kyiv.

 The Prime Minister told reporters he had a “good relationship” with the US president, which is “important” at a time of heightened global instability.